It’s a fact that even the best content writers and search engine optimizers occasionally strike out with a new piece of content.

 You’ll want to track the following for each piece of content in a separate content details audit spreadsheet:

-- Total Time (how long did it take to produce the content in its entirety).
+- Time: How long did it take to produce the content in its entirety?

 - Word count.

-Here comes the fun part.
-The content data portion of your audit needs to come with its own handy dandy excel doc, just like this one I created for you.
+The content data portion of your audit needs to come with its own handy dandy Excel doc, just like this one I created

 Perform A Past Audit

-Before we get into the data, you need to backtrack and audit your past produced content.
+Before we get into the data, you must backtrack and audit your past-produced content.

 Knowing how the content you’ve published performs will help you gauge what kind of content you need to create in the future — and what kind not to create.

-This part of your content audit is going to be time-consuming, at least in the beginning.
+This part of your content audit will be time-consuming, at least in the beginning.